Meetings and Other Outreach Activities: FEMA Risk MAP Floodplain Remapping Project for Loudoun County

 - Open House: Approximately 300 Loudoun County property owners, whose land is located in or near a floodplain, attended the three open houses hosted by the county in September 2014 to learn more about the Flood Risk Mapping project and the Preliminary Flood Insurance Rate Map (FIRM).
 The county sent post card notices to approximately 7,500 property owners, whose property (land) may be in or near FEMA’s Special Flood Hazard Area (generally equivalent to Loudoun County’s Floodplain Overlay District Major Floodplain), to notify them of the meeting schedule.
 The open houses were held on September 8, 2014 near Leesburg, September 19 in Sterling, and September 24 near Purcellville.
 Experts were available at the meetings to help residents locate their property on the preliminary Flood Insurance Rate Map (usually with the online mapping program) and to explain their flood risk and the National Flood Insurance Program.

 - Resilience: In addition to regulatory products such as the Flood Insurance Rate Map, the Risk MAP project approachincludes non-regulatory products and information for community officials and citizens on how to make their community and property more resilient to flood risk.
-A resilience meeting will be held towards the end of the project after the FIRM is finalized, but before it becomes effective.
-Loudoun County is scheduled to hold a resilience meeting designed for local officials and technical experts November 15, 2016, in the banquet room at Ida Lee Recreation Center, 60 Ida Lee Drive, N.W., Leesburg, with a tentative time of 9:00 a.m. to 2:00 p.m.
+As seen in the photo at right, Loudoun County held a "Resilience Meeting" November 15, 2016, for local officials and various technical experts to learn more about flood risks and and how their communities can be made more resilient to flooding.
+Notes from the meeting are online here.